 Skip to Content

-Comprehensive Stroke Center and Stroke Rehabilitation at UPMC Mercy
+Thrombectomy-Capable Stroke Center and Stroke Rehabilitation at UPMC Mercy

 Certification means we are ready 24 hours a day, 7 days a week and 365 days a year to deliver advanced stroke care.
 Our team works closely with emergency medical services (EMS) providers to ensure that care begins from the moment assistance arrives in the person’s home or in the field.
-At UPMC Mercy — part of the UPMC Stroke Institute — a multidisciplinary team assembles to ensure that medical care is ready and waiting .
+At UPMC Mercy — part of the UPMC Stroke Institute — a multidisciplinary team assembles to ensure that medical care is ready and waiting.

 Our advanced diagnostic capabilities enable specialists to provide rapid diagnoses and faster interventions.
 Our state-of-the-art neurovascular suite allows clinicians to perform leading-edge diagnostic and endovascular interventional procedures on patients suffering from acute stroke and other neurovascular abnormalities.